MHmorgan/termlog/README.md

 Termlog
 =======

-Minimalistic, opinionated logging library for terminal applications.
+An opinionated logging library for terminal applications.

 * Writes to `stderr` by default.
 May write to any `os.File`.
 * Prints with colors and text formatting.
 This may be